• Skip to main content

 Best blueberry pie filling recipe ingredients with labels.

-• 1 cup Sugar – 1 cup of granulated white sugar is all we need for this recipe!
+• Sugar – 1 cup of granulated white sugar is all you need for this recipe!

-• 6 tablespoons Cornstarch – Cornstarch is the perfect thickener for the blueberries.
+• Cornstarch – 6 tablespoons of cornstarch or use a cornstarch substitute.
+Cornstarch is the perfect thickener for blueberries.

-• 1 large Lemon—Zest and juice 1 large lemon for this recipe, removing any seeds.
-You can also use 2 to 3 tablespoons of bottled lemon juice.
+• Lemon - 1 large lemon, zested and juiced.
+You can also use 2 to 3 tablespoons of bottled lemon juice if desired.

-• ½ teaspoon Ground Cinnamon – Use a good quality ground cinnamon for the best results.
+• Ground Cinnamon – ½ teaspoon of ground cinnamon.
+Use good-quality ground cinnamon for the best results.

-• 1 pinch Salt – A pinch of salt here helps to balance the flavors of the pie filling.
+• Salt – 1 pinch of salt.
+A pinch of salt here helps to balance the flavors of the pie filling.

-• 2 tablespoons Butter – Butter makes the filling richer and more flavorful.
+• Butter – 2 tablespoons of butter or use a butter substitute.
+Butter makes the filling richer and more flavorful.
 Unsalted butter is perfect for this recipe.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-Easy blueberry pie filling requires no fancy or special equipment.
-Just a saucepan, spoon, or spatula, and measuring cups are all you need!
+This easy blueberry pie filling requires no fancy or special equipment.
+Just a saucepan, spoon (or spatula), and measuring cups are all you need!

 Process photo 1 whisk together cornstarch, sugar, cinnamon.